PedroMarianoAlmeida/offical-turbo-v1/README.md

 - [ ] Implement the "with credit" role - I change my mind, it is better check everytime (the role need to be stored somewhere, and it will read the daily count to update this another database... so it is bad idea)
 - [x] Create a Protected in @repo/next-auth but with fallback component instead of redirect (keep both)
 - [x] Show fallback on frontend when user reach the limit

+#### Interaction with AI (object in the format that I want and Image)

+- [x] Create package to handle with AI
+- [x] Receive answer of prompt
+- [x] Integrate with firebase (using the actionWithDailyRateLimit)
+- [x] Receive answer of image
+- [x] IncrementUserCountUsage on firebase package should not be exported (after create some useful action to test remove it)
+- [x] Receive answer as an Object (double check the response to check if has the props that I asked, if no automatically goes back to AI to get a response on the right format) - No need, it better